bzimmer/ma/docs/commands.md

 **Description**

-patch enables updating the metadata of both albums and images
+Patch enables updating the metadata of both albums and images